 Although preeclampsia occurs primarily in first pregnancies, a woman who had preeclampsia in a previous pregnancy is seven times more likely to develop preeclampsia in a later pregnancy.5

 Other factors that can increase a woman's risk include:5

 - Chronic high blood pressure or kidney disease before pregnancy

 - High blood pressure or preeclampsia in an earlier pregnancy

 - Obesity.
-Overweight or obese women are also more likely to have preeclampsia in more than one pregnancy.6
+Women with overweight or obesity are also more likely to have preeclampsia in more than one pregnancy.6

 - Age.
 Women older than 40 are at higher risk.